 “Good,” I said, giving her my best serious face.
 “Now are you really going back to the consulate?”

 “Yeah.
 I want to get off my feet.”

 I could get you off your feet, I thought suddenly.
 Whoa, calm down.
-She looked at me then.
+She noticed my balked expression.